UniversalDependencies/docs/morphology.md

 # Morphology: General Principles

-## The Morphological Representation of Words in UD

-The UD scheme allows for the specification of complete morpho-syntactic represention that can be applied cross-linguistically.
+The UD scheme allows the specification of a complete morpho-syntactic representation that can be applied cross-linguistically.
 This effectively means that grammatical notions may be indicated via word forms (morphologically) or via dependency relations (syntactically).
 The morphological specification of a (syntactic) word in the UD scheme consists of three levels of representation:

 * A _lemma_ representing the semantic content of the word.
 * A _part-of-speech tag_ representing the abstract lexical category associated with the word.
 * A set of _features_ representing lexical and grammatical properties that are associated with the particular word form.

 Lemmas are typically determined by language-specific dictionaries and lexica.
-In contrast, the part-of-speech tags and grammatical properties are taken from two respective universal inventories, as we define below.
+In contrast, the part-of-speech tags and grammatical properties are taken from two universal inventories defined below.

 In morphology theory, the triplet _<lemma, POS tag, features>_ of a word-form is called the _morphosyntactic representation (MSR)_ of that word.